Vanderbilt hosts Knecht and No. 5 Tennessee - WTOP News

 Nashville, Tennessee; Saturday, 6 p.m.
 EST

-BOTTOM LINE: No. 5 Tennessee visits the Vanderbilt Commodores after Dalton Knecht scored 25 points in Tennessee’s 91-71 victory against the Alabama Crimson Tide.
+BOTTOM LINE: No. 5 Tennessee visits the Vanderbilt Commodores after Dalton Knecht scored 25 points in Tennessee’s 91-71 win over the Alabama Crimson Tide.

-The Commodores have gone 5-6 in home games.
-Vanderbilt ranks ninth in the SEC at limiting opponent scoring, giving up 71.9 points while holding opponents to 43.9% shooting.
+The Commodores are 5-6 in home games.
+Vanderbilt has a 2-7 record in games decided by at least 10 points.

 The Volunteers have gone 4-1 against SEC opponents.
-Tennessee ranks seventh in the SEC shooting 33.8% from 3-point range.
+Tennessee scores 79.7 points while outscoring opponents by 13.4 points per game.

 Vanderbilt makes 39.9% of its shots from the field this season, which is 2.1 percentage points higher than Tennessee has allowed to its opponents (37.8%).
-Tennessee has shot at a 44.8% clip from the field this season, 0.9 percentage points greater than the 43.9% shooting opponents of Vanderbilt have averaged.
+Tennessee scores 7.8 more points per game (79.7) than Vanderbilt gives up to opponents (71.9).

+The Commodores and Volunteers meet Saturday for the first time in SEC play this season.

-TOP PERFORMERS: Ezra Manjon is scoring 15.2 points per game and averaging 3.1 rebounds for the Commodores.
-Tyrin Lawrence is averaging 13.3 points and 4.9 rebounds over the last 10 games for Vanderbilt.
+TOP PERFORMERS: Ezra Manjon is averaging 15.2 points and 3.3 assists for the Commodores.
+Tyrin Lawrence is averaging 13.3 points and 4.9 rebounds while shooting 36.4% over the last 10 games for Vanderbilt.

-Zakai Zeigler is averaging 10.2 points, 5.1 assists and 1.8 steals for the Volunteers.
-Knecht is averaging 18.7 points over the last 10 games for Tennessee.
+Knecht is shooting 47.9% and averaging 18.8 points for the Volunteers.
+Zakai Zeigler is averaging 14.3 points over the last 10 games for Tennessee.

 LAST 10 GAMES: Commodores: 1-9, averaging 64.0 points, 33.1 rebounds, 8.7 assists, 7.2 steals and 3.7 blocks per game while shooting 39.5% from the field.
 Their opponents have averaged 71.4 points per game.